KORNAI-TECH/law/README.md

 *   **Dashboard Management** — A minimalist and clean interface to seamlessly track the number of new, in-progress, and closed client requests.
 *   **Cloud Database Gateway** — Supabase is utilized strictly as a temporary gateway for Telegram notifications.
 A scheduled CRON job automatically purges all records within 10 minutes to ensure maximum data privacy.
-*   **Instant Notifications Engine** — Receive immediate alerts when a new client is added directly to Telegram and via Email (SMTP).
+*   **Instant Notifications Engine** — Receive immediate alerts when a new client is added via Email (SMTP).
+Additionally, Telegram notifications can be considered for future implementation (currently not realized).

 ---